-We may be liable for improper use or appropriation of personal information provided by our customers and any failure to comply with PRC laws and regulations over data security could result in materially adverse impact on our business, results of operations, and our continued listing on Nasdaq.
+Our PRC subsidiaries may be liable for improper use or appropriation of personal information provided by their customers and any failure to comply with PRC laws and regulations over data security could result in materially adverse impact on our business, results of operations, and our continued listing on Nasdaq.

-Our business involves collecting and retaining certain internal and customer data.
-We also maintain information about various aspects of our operations.
+Our PRC subsidiaries' business involves collecting and retaining certain internal and customer data.
+Our PRC subsidiaries also maintain information about various aspects of their operations.
 The integrity and protection of customer and company data is critical to our business.
-Our customers expect that we will adequately protect their personal information.
-We are required by applicable laws to keep strictly confidential the personal information that we collect, and to take adequate security measures to safeguard such information.
+Our subsidiaries' customers expect that our subsidiaries will adequately protect their personal information.
+Our PRC subsidiaries are required by applicable laws to keep strictly confidential the personal information that they collect, and to take adequate security measures to safeguard such information.